Learning To Fly - All Your Questions Answered

-There are subtle differences between the privileges of the two, but both cover you to fly almost all single engine light aircraft (up to four seats) throughout Europe, and you can go on to add things like a Night Flying Rating, Aerobatic Rating, Seaplane or Mountain Flying ratings, and differences training for vintage tailwheel aircraft etc.
+There are subtle differences between the privileges of the two, but both cover you to fly almost all single engine light aircraft (up to four seats) throughout the UK, and you can go on to add things like a Night Flying Rating, Aerobatic Rating, Seaplane or Mountain Flying ratings, and differences training for vintage tailwheel aircraft etc.

 In simple terms, you will need a PPL(A) if you intend to go on to commercial training, fly larger aircraft with more than four seats or more than one engine, or fly elsewhere in the world.

 However, a LAPL(A) can be converted to a PPL(A) at any point by simply completing the additional 15 hours of flying (there is virtually no difference between the two in terms of the training syllabus).
 It’s all bureaucracy gone mad...

 In life, you're either a

 Which One Are You?